pubnub/kotlin/android/README.md

 C2DM is not recommended as it is a "broadcast" mechanism according to Google.
 C2DM is Slow, and limited to 1 message at a time.
 Use PubNub Instead!

-##### Getting started with Pubnub in your app
+### Getting started with Pubnub in your app
-To use Pubnub, you need to place Pubnub-Android-3.4.jar and bcprov-jdk15on-1.47.jar in libs directory under the android app project directory.
+To use Pubnub, simply copy the Pubnub-Android-3.4.jar and bcprov-jdk15on-1.47.jar files in to your project's libs directory.

-Pubnub-Android-3.4.jar is available at pubnub/java/android/3.4/Pubnub-Android-3.4.jar
-and bcprov-jdk15on-1.47.jar is available at pubnub/java/java/3.4/libs/bcprov-jdk15on-1.47.jar.

-##### PubNub Android Sample App

-This is a full android sample app with the ability to Subscribe and UnSubscribe from PubNub channels.
-By UnSubscribing from channels, you can save resources and ultimately save billing costs.
+These files can be found at pubnub/java/android/3.4/Pubnub-Android-3.4.jar and pubnub/java/java/3.4/libs/bcprov-jdk15on-1.47.jar.

-Checkout the example app for examples on how to use the API!
+## Checkout the demo apps for examples on how to use the Android API!

+### PubNub Android Sample App

+This app demonstrates all PubNub features and functionality.
 It can be found in 3.4/examples/PubnubExample directory.

-##### Pubnub Android Sample App ( Subscribes at Boot )
+### Pubnub Auto-subscribing, Auto-startup App
-This is a sample app which subscribes to channel **"hello_world"** on receiving **android.intent.action.BOOT_COMPLETED** .
+This is a sample app which subscribes to channel **"hello_world"** on receiving the **android.intent.action.BOOT_COMPLETED** intent.
-The user is alerted about events like connect, message received etc. by notifications.
+The user is alerted about events like connect, message received etc. via notifications.

-Code for the app can be found in 3.4/examples/SubscribeAtBoot directory.
+Code for this app can be found in the 3.4/examples/SubscribeAtBoot directory.

-### Building Pubnub library jar :
+## Building the Pubnub library jar

 Pubnub library jar can be built by running following commands. ( Jar is already present in repository )
 ```
 $ ant clean